-We all want the security of owning our own home, but when you have a poor credit history it can seem a dream that’s out of reach.
+We all want the security of owning our own home, but when you have a poor credit history it can seem like a dream that’s out of reach.

 You could also find that you are required to have a higher deposit than you will need for other mortgage products.

 Having said that, as more specialist lenders enter the marketplace, a broker with experience in working in the adverse credit sector could be able to secure you a mortgage with terms not too dissimilar from ‘standard’ mortgages.
 A specialist bad credit mortgage broker can help you understand how to get a mortgage with a bad credit rating.

 This is also a fast-changing market, with criteria changing regularly.
 A broker working in this sector will have the most recent information regarding each lender’s conditions.